 Stimulants lead to adverse side effects when the drugs leave the system.
-Men who use stimulants develop symptoms like depression, inability to focus, and fatigue.
+Men and women who use stimulants develop symptoms like depression, inability to focus, and fatigue.
 The drugs increase blood pressure and heart rates making them risky for individuals with heart problems.
 Stimulants also cause negative psychological side effects on people with paranoia issues, panic disorder, and anxiety.
 Stroke, heart attack, and heart failure are among the effects of a stimulant overdose.

 Other symptoms include:

 - Profuse sweating

 - Nausea and vomiting

 Long-term abuse of stimulants leads to inflammation of the heart muscles or weakening of artery walls.
 Stimulants may also block the flow of blood to the gastrointestinal tract causing tears and ulcers.
 Research shows that long-term stimulant abuse causes permanent changes to the brain.
 It reduces the white substance responsible for decision-making, stress management, and impulse control.
 Stimulants like cocaine have a connection with Parkinson’s disease.